apptainer/apptainer-userdocs/key_commands.rst

 .. note::

-   Exporting keys will not change the status of your local keystore or keyring.
+   Exporting keys will not change the status of your local keyring.
    This will just obtain the content of the keys and save it on a local file on your host.

 .. _key_remove: